sayzlim/sayzlim.github.io/source/_posts/2014-05-28-pixa-vs-ember.md

 layout: post
 title: "Pixa vs Ember"
 date: 2014-05-30 01:00
 description: "Is Ember better than Pixa?
-This reviews will outline their similarities and differences to help you choose your perfect image manager."
+This review will outline their similarities and differences to help you choose your perfect image manager."
 tags:
 - pixa
 - ember